luukdv/color.js/README.md

 # Color.js 🎨

 Extract colors from an image using JavaScript.
 Images that are already present in the DOM are supported, as well as (external) URL's.
+Size: 1,6kb (gzip).

 ## Install